dskiles/eloransetting/pirra/intro.md

 Pirra is beset by enemies on all sides.
 Temenite raiders harass their western shores.
 The Dread Emperor of Anem has claimed it a rebellious province.
 Strange beasts shamble north from the Diaspora.
 The fungal horror of the moonshadow creeps along the eastern shores.

-Despite these existential threat, the Pirran soul stands firm against this omnipresent onslaught of threats.
+Despite these existential threats, the Pirran soul stands firm against this omnipresent onslaught of threats.
 Ancient knightly orders have allied with the Church Ecumenical of the Black Citidel, creating a bulwark against extinction and letting the guttering flame of civilization grow to its former heights.
 Even the land itself defends the denizens of Pirra; raging seas and ice-peaked mountains have killed more invaders than any battle.

 The Pirran soul stands firm, but it is losing.
 A nation of Warriors, Pirran leaders know that they cannot stand against organized, well equipped armies from the south.
 Without a breakthrough, Pirra will fight bravely, but be crushed by the armies of the Dread Emperor, one glorious defeat at a time.